 Provision of urgent UXO investigation at West Sussex Leisure Centre development

-On Monday 21 January, Fellows received a phone call reporting that an item of possible UXO had been unearthed while undertaking demolition works on a site in Broadbridge Heath where a new leisure centre was being constructed.
+On Monday 21 January, Fellows received a phone call reporting that an item of possible UXO had been unearthed while undertaking demolition works on a site at Broadbridge Heath in West Sussex where a new leisure centre was being constructed.

-The item was identified, via photograph, as a possible unexploded bomb (UXB) and site personnel were advised to leave the item in situ until positive identification and subsequent risk had been assessed by a qualified Explosive Ordnance Disposal (EOD) Engineer.
+Initial identification was carried out via a digital image. with the result that the item was identified as an unexploded bomb (UXB).
+Site personnel were advised to leave the item in situ until a positive identification and subsequent risk had been assessed by a qualified Explosive Ordnance Disposal (EOD) Engineer.

-The actions from the site management, site personnel and the Fellows EOD Engineer meant that the item could be quickly identified as FFE which avoided a costly and lengthy site evacuation and delay in the development works.
+Swift action by the site staff in calling Fellows as a competent UXO contractor meant that the item could be quickly identified as safe and free from explosives thereby avoiding costly and lengthy site evacuation and not delay the development works.

 The client are now fully appraised of the correct actions to take and the right way of mitigating UXO risk at this busy development project.